 This is pretty much a re-post of last years article, not much has changed except in that year there were even more record breaking breaches.
-But if you have not started using long passwords or a password manager yet YOU SHOULD THIS NOW.
+But if you have not started using long passwords or a password manager yet YOU SHOULD DO THIS NOW.

 In this article, I will give you the ultimate security advice and tips for today’s online digital life.
 This will include online passwords, account setup, logon Tips, and mobile apps management.